iziz/libPhoneNumber-iOS/README.md

 github "iziz/libPhoneNumber-iOS"
 ```

-And set the Embedded Content Contains Swift "Yes"
+And set the **Embedded Content Contains Swift** to "Yes" in your build settings.

 #### Setting up manually
  Add source files to your projects from libPhoneNumber